What to Do When Your Rent Goes Up

 Review and Adjust Your Budget

 When faced with a rent increase, it's important to reevaluate your budget and make necessary adjustments.
 As a general rule, it’s recommended that your rent should not exceed 30% of your income.
 Use a rent calculator to calculate how much of an increase you can comfortably afford.
 If you share the rental with roommates, it's important to engage in open and honest discussions about the increased expense.
 Ensure that everyone is on board and comfortable with the financial implications.
 If necessary, explore the possibility of finding a new place together.
-If you need to borrow money to cover your rent, check out this online resource.
+Keep in mind that a solid credit score will help you get approved for a new residence.
+If you need some extra cash, check out this site that pays up to $25 per survey.

 Conduct Thorough Market Research